Medical Laboratory Science Educational Program

-Typically didactic (formal) lecture takes place for 45 weeks out of the 50-week internship.
-Lectures are presented in the laboratory classroom Monday through Thursday from 1:15-3:30pm on two different areas of interest separated by a 15 minute break.
-Students are responsible and are tested on all concepts and knowledge presented.
+Didactic (formal) lecture takes place for 42 weeks out of the 48 week internship.
+Lectures are presented in the laboratory classroom Monday through Thursday from 1:15-3:30pm in two different areas of interest.
+Students are responsible for and are tested on all concepts and knowledge presented.
 Students are also responsible for all information listed as reference information on the objectives and/or course syllabus.
-Information will be presented in such a format as to prepare the student with clinical and applicable thinking skills as well as preparation for national certification exams.
-The schools’ faculty is composed primarily of Sanford laboratory managers, technologists and pathologists who share their expertise and knowledge with the interns.
-Arrangement for guest lecturers is the responsibility of individual lecturers if it is determined that the knowledge would be complementary and/or applicable.
-As an example, a PharmD might be invited to give a lecture about drug toxicology.
+Information will be presented in such a format as to prepare the student with clinical and applicable thinking skills sa well as preparation for the national certification exam.
+The schools’ faculty is composed primarily of Sanford laboratory managers and technologists who share their expertise and knowledge with the interns.

-It is the students' responsibility to obtain lecture information in the event of a student absence.
-Lectures may be taped if so requested by a student in advance, or one-on-one make up lectures can be scheduled depending on the lecturer’s schedule.
+It is the student’s responsibility to obtain lecture information in the event of a student absence.
+Lectures may be recorded if so requested by a student in advance or one-on-one make up lectures can be scheduled depending on the faculty’s schedule.

 The student-to-faculty ratio is 10:1.

 Sanford is an Equal Opportunity/Affirmative Action Employer.
 Sanford strives to be a great place to work and a great place to receive care.
 All applicants accepting an offer of internship at Sanford must consent to a drug screen for cause.

 All students start the clinical training with one week of orientation.
 This orientation typically includes:

 - Introduction to laboratory specific skills and departments